 Dogs don’t just mess!
-There is always a reason behind every mess your dog makes, and punishing will only make things worse.
+There is always a reason behind every mess your dog makes, and punishing will only worsen things.

 If you are a dog owner, then dog messes are not foreign to you.
-Chances are; that pisses you off to your core.
+Chances are, that pisses you off to your core.
 And if you are like most people, you will punish your dog for it, but that will not change anything.
 Your dog will mess again, and the cycle continues.
 But have you ever stopped to ask yourself why your dog keeps messing in the house?
 Dogs don’t just mess!
-There is always a reason behind every mess your dog makes, and punishing will only make things worse.
+There is always a reason behind every mess your dog makes, and punishing will only worsen things.

 When your dog messes in the house, they try to tell you something, only that he cannot talk.
 Dogs are more intelligent than we give them credit for, and they will always try to communicate whenever something is not right.
 And since they cannot talk, they mess.
 So, instead of punishing your dog, first, find out what he is trying to tell you.

 Dogs mess when they are happy too.
 In this case, they get so playful, and it does not matter where you are.
 Whether you are on your bed or couch, your dog will jump on you, trying to play with you.
 In the end, they will leave you with some dog hair mess to deal with, but you really can’t complain.
 After all, your dog was only trying to show you some love.